gracelang/language/spec.md

 Grace source code.

 Grace source files should have the file extension `.grace`.
-If, for any bizzare reason a trigraph extension is required, it should be `.grc`
+If, for any bizarre reason a trigraph extension is required, it should be `.grc`

 Grace files may start with one or more lines beginning with “`#`”: these lines are ignored.

 ## Garbage Collection

 Grace implementations should be garbage collected.
-Safepoints where GC may occur are at any backwards branch and at any method request.
+Points where GC may occur are at any backwards branch and at any method request.
+(Why is this here at all?
+What about execution of object constrictors, which will presumably trigger allocation?)

-Grace will not support finalisation.
+Grace will not support finalization.

 ## Concurrency